Last Update: March 29, 2018

 Current workers for the company state that 85% – 100% of insurance costs, such as deductibles, are paid by the company.

-Adding family to the policy is a tedious process and takes longer than most employees had hoped.
+Adding family to the policy is much improved in 2018- as is adding additional coverage options.
 Anyone that is in the union will remain with their old benefits, but insurance benefits are negotiated regularly, so terms may change by the time new drivers work for the company for a year.

 Vacation and Time Off